TrimbleSoftware/mbwbpi/README.md

 Sensor output:

-        t0: The calculated webbulb temerature is output as sensor t0 in Celcius.
+        t0: The calculated wetbulb temerature is output as sensor t0 in Celcius.
-        data0:  A flag as sensor data0 is also output with a value of 1 when the wetbulb temature is low enough for snow.
+        data0:  A flag as sensor data0 is also output with a value of 1 when the wetbulb temerature is low enough for snow.
 The flag is output as 0 if no snow is                     possible based on the wetbulb temperature.
         data1:  An configurable "optional" sensor to output a snowmaking ranking.
 Possible ranking value outputs are:
                     2: good (dry snow)
                     1: marginal (wet snow)
                     0: not possible

-                The rankings are based on this logic: wetbulb temp <= -7.0 °C outputs a value of 2 (good snowmaking) wetbutb temp > -7.0 °C AND wetbulb temp  <= -3.0 °C outputs a value of 1 (marginal snowmaking) wetbulb temp > -3.0 °C outputs a value of 0 (snowmaking not possible)
+                The rankings are based on this logic: wetbulb temerature <= -7.0 °C outputs a value of 2 (good snowmaking) wetbutb temerature > -7.0 °C AND wetbulb temp  <= -3.0 °C outputs a value of 1 (marginal snowmaking) wetbulb temerature > -3.0 °C outputs a value of 0 (snowmaking not possible)

 To install on your Meteobridge PRO, NANO SD, RPI3 or RPI4 Meteobridge weather server: